Know your wedding words!

 A celebrant is a person who performs your wedding ceremony.
 You may hear the term celebrant used to describe the vicar, priest or civil registrar however, you may also hear the term when describing a civil celebrant.
 In this instance the celebrant would not legally marry you, only conduct the service.
 A legal marriage would need to take place either in a church or by a representative from the registry office.

 If you want to bring your own booze (or even in some cases non alcoholic drinks) a venue may charge you corkage.
 Normally it is a fixed fee per bottle.
-For example they may charge £10 per bottle of wine that you bring in yourself, so if you bring 50 bottles of wine you would pay £500 in corkage and then however much you have paid the distributor for the wine.
-In some cases this works out cheaper, but not always.
+For example they may charge £10 per bottle of wine that you bring in yourself.
+For example if you bring 50 bottles of wine you would pay £500 in corsage and then however much you have paid the distributor for the wine.
+In some cases this works out cheaper but not always.
 It does however work well for venues that don't stock a specific drink that you like or if you can get bottles in bulk for a low price.

 This is a spray of flowers normally given to the mother of the bride and mother of the groom to wear on their wrist or pinned to their clothes.
 You may also choose to give one to other female members of your family or close friends who are not part of the bridal party.